otrv4/otrv4/architecture-decisions/003-client-profile.md

 1. Client Profile Signature: A signature of the above fields (including the Transitional Signature and the OTRv3 DSA long-term public key, if present).
    The signature should be generated as defined in RFC 8032,[\[2\]](#references), according to the EdDSA scheme.
-We chose this scheme because we are using Ed448 in OTRv4.
+This scheme was chosen as we are using Ed448 in OTRv4.

 Note that a Client Profile is generated per client/device basis (hence, the